 Two other forms of working memory deserve special note; these are amodal in that they contain information not directly derived from sensory or motor mechanisms.
 One amodal working memory is the control store, which contains items that represent the current goals and the current steps within the procedures for accomplishing the goals, as in the CCT models.
-An important feature of PPS is that this control information is simply another type of working memory item, and so can be manipulated by rule actions; this feature is critical for modeling multiple-task performance, in that production rules for an executive process can control subprocesses simply by manipulating the control store (see Meyer & Kieras, in press, for more discussion).
+An important feature of PPS is that this control information is simply another type of working memory item, and so it can be manipulated by rule actions; this feature is critical for modeling multiple-task performance, in that production rules for an executive process can control subprocesses simply by manipulating the control store (see Meyer and Kieras [1997] for more).

 The second amodal working memory, simply termed WM at this time, can be used to store miscellaneous task information, like the working memory NOTEs in the CCT models.
 At this time EPIC does not include assumptions about the decay, capacity, and representational properties of this general working memory.
-EPIC's WM may in fact be what is usually termed verbal working memory, which is strongly modal, being based on auditory-vocal coding.
-But the research strategy in developing EPIC has been to see what constraints on the nature of WM are required to model task performance in detail, rather than following the customary strategy in cognitive modeling of assuming these constraints in advance.
+Clearly, conventional working-memory capacity is limited, but the research strategy in developing EPIC has been to see what constraints on the nature of WM are required to model task performance in detail, rather than following the customary strategy in cognitive modeling of assuming these constraints in advance.
 Such capacity and loss assumptions for these memory systems do not seem to be required to account for performance in tasks modeled in EPIC thus far; rather, other limitations determined by the perceptual and motor systems appear to dominate performance.
-These substantial but under-appreciated limitations would have been obscured by gratuitous assumptions about central capacity or working memory limitations (see Meyer & Kieras, in press-a, b, for more discussion).
+These substantial but underappreciated limitations would have been obscured by gratuitous assumptions about central capacity or working-memory limitations (see Meyer and Kieras [1997a; 1997b] for more discussion).
 For similar reasons, at this time EPIC assumes that information is not lost from the control store, and there is no limit on the capacity of the control store.

-3 EPIC's working memory structure is not "hard-wired" into PPS.
+&lt;sup>2EPIC's working-memory structure is not "hard-wired" into PPS.
 PPS actually has only a single "working memory" which could more clearly be termed the "database" for the production rules.
-PPS can be used as a multiple-memory system simply by following the convention that the first term in database items indicates the "type" of memory item, as in the examples below.
+PPS can be used as a multiple-memory system simply by following the convention that the first term in database items indicates the "type" of memory item, as in the examples that follow.

-Motor Processors
+2.3 Motor Processors

-The EPIC motor processors are much more elaborate than those in the MHP, producing a variety of simulated movements of different effector organs, and taking varying amounts of time to do so.
-As shown in Figure 1, there are separate processors for the hands, eyes, and vocal organs, and all can be in operation simultaneously.
+The EPIC motor processors are much more elaborate than those in the MHP, producing a variety of simulated movements of different effector organs and taking varying amounts of time to do so.
+As shown in Figure 1. there are separate processors for the hands, eyes, and vocal organs, and all can be in operation simultaneously.
 The cognitive processor sends a command to a motor processor that consists of a symbolic name for the type of desired movement and any relevant parameters, and the motor processor then produces a simulated movement with the proper time characteristics.
-The different processors have similar structures, but different timing properties and capabilities, based on the current human performance literature in motor control (see Rosenbaum, 1991).
-The manual motor processor has many movement forms, or styles, and the two hands are bottlenecked through a single manual processor can generate eye movements either upon cognitive command, or in response to certain visual events.
+The different processors have similar structures, but different timing properties and capabilities, based on the current human performance literature in motor control (see Rosenbaum [1991]).
+The manual motor processor has many movement forms, or styles, and the two hands are bottlenecked through a single manual processor, and thus normally can be operated either one at a time or synchronized with each other.
+The oculomotor processor can generate eye movements either upon cognitive command or in response to certain visual events.
 The vocal motor processor produces a sequence of simulated speech sounds given a symbol for the desired utterance.